3 Ways to Make Your Confluence Links Effective

 Check out our top three ways to organize links in Confluence.
 With them, you can be sure your team never misses a thing on a page or skips a vital link.

 This advice sounds like a joke, but it works.
 Use bold type or italics, change the font size or color.
 It may seem like extra work, but the result makes it different.
 Which part of the page do you like more?

 A few mouse clicks can change how your Confluence links look across pages.
 Best practices can be easy but effective in creating beautiful Confluence pages.

 Add link previews for higher engagement

-Handy Cards are highly customizable and allow to add links with previews for Confluence child pages or pages by labels, choose column or size layout, sort generated cards by creation or update, and many more.
-The rich functionality of Handy Cards makes it possible to link any web address to them and define its preview.
+Handy Cards are highly customizable and allow you to add links with previews for Confluence child pages or pages by labels, choose column or size layout, sort generated cards by creation or update, and many more.
+The rich functionality of Handy Cards makes it possible to link any web address to it and define its preview.